How To Dry Marijuana Buds Guide

 Cannabis is the complex organic matter.
 All organic thingies lose properties under exposure to the sunshine or another good light.
 Like, chlorophyll is giving green colour to the buds, and your buds will be ugly if you not hide them in the dark.
 And it’ll certainly loose the high components too, I think, not completely, yet we do not want it to happen, as we are to keep all!
 Easy to understand the conception, when you think about usual paper getting yellow and less elastic when exposed to the sun for long, or a paint on your walls or on your cloth: the sunlight is merciless, it gives everything and it takes everything, keep it in mind.

-There is no pure THC inside the plant, read more about it: THC: Δ9-tetrahydrocannabinol There is THCA which changes into THC when the temperature hits and then vaporizes.
+There is no pure THC inside the plant, but there is THCA which changes into THC when the temperature hits and then vaporizes.
 By curing you increase the effects and the amount of THC that shall work on you, means: better cure give more potent buds and less loss of the desired components.

 While curing is technically the other process, it’s still very close by the idea.
 And the official difference that you cure it enclosed, that the plant (already dried as the curing goes after drying) gives away less of its moisture, rather than when is being dried.
 Under some conditions we can skip curing or combine it as one process (until you do it for yourself, not commercially, and can try this quality vs the other, experimenting).